phaserjs/phaser/README.md

 Should you wish to build Phaser from source you can take advantage of the provided [Grunt](http://gruntjs.com/) scripts.
 Ensure you have the required packages by running `npm install` first.

 Run `grunt` to perform a default build to the `dist` folder.

-If you change either Pixi.js or P2 then use the Grunt tasks `replace:pixi` and `replace:p2` respectively.
-These tasks patch their UMD strings so they work properly with Phaser under requireJS.

 ![div](http://www.phaser.io/images/github/div.png)